KennySeyffarth/achartengine/README.md

 # Why I did it
 The oldest still unresolved [tickets][ticket] in the chartengin issue tracker is to provide a maven artifacts for others to consume.
 One of the [comments][comment] points to [another mavenized fork][old fork] to build the library.
 For me there where some problems:

 1. it is not up to date
-2. it produces an apklib instead of a jar like the offical releases
+2. it produces an apklib instead of a jar like the offical release

 [ticket]: http://code.google.com/p/achartengine/issues/detail?id=4
 [comment]: http://code.google.com/p/achartengine/issues/detail?id=4#c14